edselmalasig/JavaChatProgram/README.md

 Compiling JavaChatProgram needs netbeans 10.0 or above so that you do not have to finagle with a build system and configure the directories and files needed to accomplish the task.
 A project file is already included that can be opened with netbeans and a simple build and run will generate a jar file that can be executed on the terminal or run through netbeans.

 Compile the Java Chat Server Program
-The project files at "ui/*/nbproject" can be opened with netbeans 10 and be compiled. or use the command line
+The project files at "ui/*/nbproject" can be opened with netbeans 10 and be compiled or use the command line to run and compile.
 <pre>
   cd ui/JavaChatServerProgramUI/src
   javac JavaChatServerProgramUI/*.java